basilesimon/bsfr/content/weeknotes/weeknotes-36.md

 ---
 date: "2021-06-04T00:00:00Z"
-published: false
+draft: true
-title: 'News in brief - weeknotes #36'
+title: "News in brief - weeknotes #36"
 ---

 Excellent week!
 It was the return of our nanny after two weeks off, and it's fair to say we were all very, very happy to have her again.